-How much does it cost to get a Mirena?
+How much does it cost?

 Costs can vary between clinics and Doctors and the time of your appointment.
 For costs at your preferred clinic call our Annandale clinic on Ph: (07) 4775 2666 or our Fairfield Waters clinic on Ph: (07) 4778 4581.
-For Brisbane clinics, please choose your preferred Doctor who performs Mirenas in Brisbane here
+For Brisbane clinics, please choose your preferred Doctor who performs IUDs in Brisbane here